oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 See also the [Azure Kubernetes Service sample]({{<relref "/samples/azure-kubernetes-service/_index.md">}}).

 ##### Oracle WebLogic Server on AKS from the Azure Marketplace (WLS on AKS Marketplace)

+TBD Monica: Does WLS on AKS Marketplace include Fusion Middleware Infrastructure?
+If so, I assume we should mention that too...

 The WebLogic Server on AKS Azure Marketplace offer lets you embrace cloud computing by providing greater choice